superchris/stirtrek-2024/index.md

 ```
 ---

-# But how do we actually add comments?
+# But where do the comments actually go?
+## How to send them to server?
 - We could make an API
   - REST
   - GraphQL